Kazakhstan shows generous side amid Russian stampede, but tensions are rising

 Kazakhs also noticed that some of the Russians who were new in their localities were intent on "credit-card migration," planning to pick up Visa, Mastercard or other bank cards in Kazakhstan that, due to sanctions, they could no longer obtain back home.

-The second wave of migration that is under way is plainly driven by desperation.
+The second wave of migration that is underway is plainly driven by desperation.
 Moscow could close the borders at any moment.
 The worry is that many of the new arrivals will soon be unable to pay basic living costs.
-It’s a wave of migration that could lead to tensions and cause social repercussions.
+It’s a wave of migration that could lead to tensions and have social repercussions.

 Sad to say, some Russians who come to Kazakhstan feel so comfortable in the language environment that they vex some locals by forgetting they are guests in a sovereign nation, rather than at home.
-There are longstanding initiatives within Kazakh society to widen the use of the Kazakh language, the proponents of such efforts might be wary that their work could be partially undone by the fresh influx of Russians.
+There are long-standing initiatives within Kazakh society to widen the use of the Kazakh language; the proponents of such efforts might be wary that their work could be partially undone by the fresh influx of Russians.

 Local students staged a picket on September 23 at Almaty International Airport during the arrival of a Rossiya flight from Moscow.
 They held up posters with the slogans "Finally realised you are simply cannon-fodder [pushechnoe myaso]?" and "Respect or leave".